-Best air beds - the best air mattresses for happy campers and sleepovers
+Best air beds – 6 comfortable air mattresses that are worth the investment

 They roll up small, similar to your average yoga mat and are extremely light.
 Some people might find them too thin and firm. however, note that they can also be used with a camp bed base for an off-the-ground set up.
 Air beds follow the same sizing rules as regular mattresses but they can feel a bit smaller based on their level of inflation.

-These air mattresses are a better option if you’re planning to share with someone else.
+These air mattresses are a better option if you’re planning to share them with someone else.
 There are plenty available in a double or king size.
 The best mattresses come with long, tubular air chambers.
-This means the level of firmness or softness can be adjusted using the pump, which are either built-in or external.
+This means the level of firmness or softness can be adjusted using the pump, which is either built-in or external.
 Some come with a special flocked velvet-like coating that eliminates the need for sheets as they are super soft to the touch.

 How easy is it to inflate and deflate an air mattress?

 This depends on how much your budget will stretch.
 There are three main types of pumps: a foot pump, an integrated pump or an electric pump.
-Most top of the range airbeds come with a rechargeable or mains-operated integrated pump.
-They will also have a remote control which can inflate and deflate the mattress within a matter of seconds.
+The majority of the top of the range airbeds come with a rechargeable or mains-operated integrated pump.
+They will also have a remote control that can inflate and deflate the mattress within a matter of seconds.

-Self-inflating mats are a doddle as they come with a valve that, once opened, allows to mat to self-inflate.
+Self-inflating mats are a doddle as they come with a valve that, once opened, allows to the mat to self-inflate.
 You can then top it up with a few breaths, so no need for any extra equipment.
 Your average air bed comes with a separate pump that is either rechargeable or can be plugged into the mains for home use or into a car cigarette lighter socket.
 The latter is handy if you’re camping and can take up to 3 minutes to inflate.

 Do air beds lose air?